eProsima/DDS-Record-Replay/docs/rst/appendixes/glossary.rst

         for further information.

     Partition
-        Logical namespace that helps organize communication between publishers and subscribers.
+        Logical domain that helps organize communication between publishers and subscribers.
         Each Partition is uniquely identified by a name.

         See `Fast DDS documentation <https://fast-dds.docs.eprosima.com/en/v2.10.1/fastdds/dds_layer/domain/domainParticipant/partition.html>`__